APNewsBreak: Informant in top Venezuela case lied to feds

 Christian Dunham, a federal public defender representing Marin, declined to comment but said his client is expected to appear in court for a pre-trial detention hearing on Sept.
 30.

-The U.S. Attorney’s office in Manhattan did not immediately respond to a request for comment.
+A spokesman for the U.S. Attorney’s office in Manhattan declined to comment.

 According to the arrest order, approximately $140,000 of the cash owed to the U.S. government was removed from the packages Marin helped transport on orders of a foreign associate identified only as “Individual 1.”
 U.S investigators instructed Marin to try and recover the missing funds by having them wired to an account under the control of Homeland Security Investigations, a division of Immigration and Customs Enforcement that is the lead agency for financial crimes stretching beyond U.S. borders.